cakephp/docs/en/core-libraries/helpers/paginator.rst

     <?= $this->Paginator->prev('« Previous') ?>
     <?= $this->Paginator->next('Next »') ?>

-    // prints X of Y, where X is current page and Y is number of pages
+    // Prints X of Y, where X is current page and Y is number of pages
     <?= $this->Paginator->counter() ?>

 The wording output by the counter() method can also be customized